Pediatric Low Blood Pressure (Hypotension)

 Orthostatic hypotension

-This type of low blood pressure occurs when a child sits or stands up suddenly.
-It is a common reason for a drop in blood pressure and your child’s body will typically correct to normal blood pressure within a few seconds.
+Orthostatic hypotension occurs when a child sits or stands up suddenly.
+It is a common reason for a drop in blood pressure, and your child’s body will typically correct to normal blood pressure within a few seconds.

 Severe hypotension